InaSLew/Play-Crystal-Mountain/README.md

 ## How to play
 - Space to jump over ice spikes
-- Left ctrl to dock
+- Left ctrl to duck